dillonbnye/webcv2/_slides/my-pics1.md

 permalink: /slides/my-pics1.html
 ---
 * ![Stare at a MSA for too long and you will go mad](my-pics1/img6.jpg)
   The sequence logo of truncated hemoglobins illustrates low sequence conservation in this polyfunctional protein family.
-Variability at the position of Lys53, a heme iron ligand, contributes to the functional diversity.
 Here, the model globin THB1 was used as a scaffold to replace Lys53 with other residues found at this position.
-The NMR spectra represent thorough characterization of structural and reactive properties of these variants. <i>Unpublished data.</i>
+These replacements produce globins with varied structural and reactive properties. <i>Unpublished data.</i>

-  Truncated hemoglobins make use of a common fold and cofactor to achieve functional diversity.
+  Hemoglobins make use of a common fold and cofactor to achieve functional diversity.
 They do so with subtle and dispersed changes in protein sequence.
-Availability of thousands of sequences offers new avenues to investigate protein sequence-structure-function paradigm.
+The sequencing revolution offers new avenues to investigate the sequence-structure-function paradigm in globins.
 * ![I tried for years to get an x-ray structure](my-pics1/img2.jpg)
   A NOESY NMR spectrum gives information about the structure of a protein.
 This spectrum has 4 dimensions: 3 are nuclear frequencies and the 4th is intensity (contours).
 Here, the structure of a globin variant is shown to be different from that of the parent protein.
 We found that a single residue change causes the heme cofactor to move from its native position.
 Adapted from Nye, D. B. and Lecomte, J. T. J. (2018) <i>Biochemistry 57</i>, 5785-5796.